metio/terraform-provider-k8s/docs/data-sources/fluentbit_fluent_io_parser_v1alpha2_manifest.md

 Optional:

-- `decode_field` (String) If the content can be decoded in a structured message, append that structure message (keys and values) to the original log message.
+- `decode_field` (String) If the content can be decoded in a structured message,append that structure message (keys and values) to the original log message.
-- `decode_field_as` (String) Any content decoded (unstructured or structured) will be replaced in the same key/value, no extra keys are added.
+- `decode_field_as` (String) Any content decoded (unstructured or structured) will be replaced in the same key/value,no extra keys are added.

 <a id="nestedatt--spec--json"></a>